-Second-Time Director: Tze Chun and Eye of Winter
+Second-Time Director: Tze Chun and Cold Comes the Night

 At Filmmaker we continuously cover the struggles of first-time directors to make their debut pictures.
 But the second film comes with its own set of unique challenges, issues that will be explored in this five-part series by Kishori Rajan.
 Below is the first installment, chronicling Filmmaker 25 New Face Tze Chun’s move from the microbudget character drama Children of Invention to a thriller with stars like Bryan Cranston.
 Look for further articles in the weeks ahead. — SM